dryguy99/oauth-mongoose/README.md

 # oauth-mongoose
-set up oauth using mongoose for email, facebook, twitter, google+
+set up oauth using passport for email, facebook, twitter, google+ on an express server and links the accounts.
+Currently uses jade to display to the browser.